hyperledger-archives/fabric/docs/Openchain API.md

 }
 ```

-The GET /registrar/{userID} endpoint is used to confirm whether a given user is registered with the CA. If so, a confirmation will be returned.
+The GET /registrar/{enrollmentID} endpoint is used to confirm whether a given user is registered with the CA. If so, a confirmation will be returned.
 Otherwise, an authorization error will result.
-The DELETE /registrar/{userID} endpoint is used to delete login tokens for a target user.
+The DELETE /registrar/{enrollmentID} endpoint is used to delete login tokens for a target user.
 If the login tokens are deleted successfully, a confirmation will be returned.
 Otherwise, an authorization error will result.
 No payload is required for this endpoint.

+The GET /registrar/{enrollmentID}/ecert endpoint is used to retrieve the enrollment certificate of a given user from local storage.
+If the target user has already registered with the CA, the response will include a URL-encoded version of the enrollment certificate.
+If the target user has not yet registered, an error will be returned.
+If the client wishes to use the returned enrollment certificate after retrieval, keep in mind that it must be URl-decoded.
+This can be accomplished with the QueryUnescape method in the "net/url" package.

 ### To set up Swagger-UI